adaptive-democracy/hopeful-path/book/cooperatives-and-computing.md

 The problem is ownership and control.
 Software should be collectively owned by all through the shared commons, and physical computers should be owned by their direct users or by democratically controlled organizations.

-the cloud company can be a [user defined organization](TODO) where voting weights are given when compute is billed. then the company can divert some percentage of funds to create a [persistent funding pool](TODO), and of course simply create open source software internally as directed by democratic control.
+the cloud company can be a [user defined organization](TODO) where voting weights are given when compute is billed. then the company can divert some percentage of funds to create a [adaptive funding pool](TODO), and of course simply create open source software internally as directed by democratic control.

 some people want to literally control their own computers and run home servers. we should make that easier so that more people can do it!